Nuitka/Nuitka-website/pages/commercial.rst

 will have and that are effort to maintain.

 -  You might e.g. you want to deploy a Windows service

+   For this, there is a dedicated plugin in Nuitka that makes deployment of a practically unchanged program as a service very easy.

 -  You might need to support special commercial grade software.

+   This can be done, but you might have to pay for the development time this takes.

 -  You might need to support very old OSes, e.g. RHEL 5.

+   Again, this can be done, but you might have to pay for the development time this takes.

 -  Automatic download, alerts to, applying updates of deployed software.

+   This is not yet implemented, but will be added in a future update.

    Support for these things will also be covered in the Nuitka commercial package, and while you might not care necessarily about hiding your source or data, but much rather you care about the quality of deployment of your software.

 ##########################
  Priority Issue Solutions